cat-dev-group/meow.rs/reference/README.md

 This book is the primary reference for the Meow programming language.

 This document is not normative.
-It may include details specific to `meowc`, and should not be taken as a specification for the Rust language.
+It may include details specific to `meowc`, and should not be taken as a specification for the Meow language.
 We intend to produce such a document someday, but this is what we have for now.

 ## Dependencies